After reading this guide, you will:

 Not an AI upscaler and not a full layer-based editor

-IrfanView is the answer Reddit gives when someone needs to resize thousands of photos on a budget.
-At heart it is a lightning-fast image viewer with a batch conversion and rename dialog bolted on.
-That dialog is remarkably capable.
-Users report it clearing folders that made heavier apps run out of memory.
+IrfanView is the answer forums give when someone needs to resize thousands of photos on no budget.
+At heart it is a fast image viewer with a batch conversion and rename dialog bolted on, and that dialog is far more capable than it looks.
 It is free for personal use, portable, and reads almost every raster format.
 The developer site is irfanview.com.

 Pros:

-Free for personal use, with a tiny install and a portable build
+Free for personal use, tiny install, portable build

 Extremely fast, with wide format support